gokiburikin/gkbrkn_noita/README.md

 # Goki's Things
 A collection of changes and additions to Noita.
 This mod contains an in-game config menu found at the top right of the screen.
 Use it to toggle options and custom content. **To install just download the latest release zip (not the Source code) from https://github.com/gokiburikin/gkbrkn_noita/releases and extract the gkbrkn_noita folder to your Noita mods folder.**

+**I highly recommend taking the time to tailor the mod to your liking.** My intention is to offer a selection of options for the player to choose from, not for every option to be enabled.
+Every change this mod makes can be toggled on or off in the config menu.

+## Loadouts
-This mod has a loadout manager.
+This mod includes a loadout manager.
 Enable it to control loadouts, loadout skins (for player skin support) and the toggling of individual loadouts.
 Goki's Things must be loaded before (higher in the list than) other loadout mods!

-## Loadouts
 In the config menu you can enable loadout management under Misc > Loadouts > Manage.
 This will overwrite the loadout logic of supported mods and let Goki's Things handle loadouts in place of all of them, allowing compatibility between multiple loadout mods at once.
 Modders can also look at the loadouts file in this mod as an example of how to add new loadouts to Goki's Things.

 Aside from management, you can also easily disable loadouts with the Misc > Loadouts > Enabled option, and you can choose if you want to use the custom player sprites and capes that loadouts use.
 This is for player character skin compatibility.

 ### Loadouts
+- **Alchemist**: Chaotic Transmutation Acid Ball, Water, Potions, Material Compression.
+- **Bubble**: Gravity Bubble Spark, Bouncy Dropper Shot, Fast Swimmer.
+- **Charge**: Magic Hand, Stored Shot, Sparkbolt, Critical Hit +.
 - **Default**: The standard loadout.
 - **Demolitionist**: Dormant Crystal, Dormant Crystal Detonator, Demolitionist.
 - **Heroic**: Luminous Drill, Energy Shield, Protagonist.
+- **Kamikaze**: Explosive Teleport, Protective Enchantment Explosion, Fire Immunity.
 - **Spark**: Chain Casted Triple Zap, Electric Charger Sparkbolt.
-- **Speedrunner**: Teleport, Black Hole, Teleportitis.
+- **Speedrunning**: Teleport, Black Hole, Teleportitis.
+- **Treasure Hunter**: Treasure Sense, Nugget Shot, Digging Bolt, Attract Gold.
+- **Trickster**: Long Distance Cast Magicbolt / Sparkbolt split cast, Forward and Back Teleport, Passive Recharge.
 - **Unstable**: Chaotic Burst, Unstable Crystal, Fragile Ego.

 ### Loadout Mod Support